kunhwiko/concepts/cloud/aws/B-IAM.md

 ##### IAM Policy Types
 ```
-Managed Policy
-  * Standalone policy that is defined and maintained by AWS.
-These policies are predefined for convenience reasons.
+a) Managed Policy: Standalone policy that is defined and maintained by AWS.
+These policies are predefined for

-Customer Managed Policy
+   convenience reasons.
-  * Customers can define their own standalone policy and attach the newly defined policy to users, groups, and roles.
+b) Customer Managed Policy: Customers can define their own standalone policy and attach the newly defined policy to

-Inline Policy
+   users, groups, and roles.
-  * Policy that is directly embedded into a single IAM identity.
-The policy maintains a strict one-to-one relationship
+c) Inline Policy: Policy that is directly embedded into a single IAM identity.
+The policy maintains a strict one-to-one
-    between a policy and an identity.
+   relationship between a policy and an identity.
 ```

 ### IAM Roles
 ---
 ##### IAM Role
 ```
-IAM role is an identity that is assumable by anyone, including applications, who needs it.
-These roles rely on temporary
+IAM role is an identity that is usually assumed by a service.
+These roles rely on temporary security credentials
-security credentials generated through STS to perform certain actions in AWS.
-Like IAM users, roles can be attached with
+generated through STS to perform actions in AWS.
+Like IAM users, roles can be attached with IAM policies that define the
-IAM policies that define the scope of permissions.
+scope of permissions.
 ```

 ##### Security Token Service (STS)